The world has evolved since the 1950s and so should our bell schedules. Engineers for equity look at the structures and the practices.

 If you are brave and creative enough to attempt this, the sky is the limit.
+This is why we need Culturally Responsive Leaders.
 Students can have time for more robust science labs and art projects.
 Students can build bridges, program robots, and design egg drop crates.
 Teachers will have time to check in with more students and ensure that students are grasping the content.
 Project-Based Learning and outdoor education can become more accessible.

 Longer periods provide time for students to work together, tapping into a collectivist approach to harness the potential of many students of color.
 Integrated courses can also provide the brain with more opportunities to elaborate, apply, and connect synapses.

 You can even save money through shared costs of instructors.
 In longer periods, students can develop deeper relationships with teachers through the increased production of oxytocin.
 This allows for social justice applications and discussion of real-world issues.
 Block periods can provide more time for development of cognitive routines and provide students with “chew” time (Hammond, 2015).